Himanshupate/upload_large_files_LWC/README.md

 For integrating Salesforce© with follow the steps below –
-  1. Create Amazon account and S3 bucket
-  2. Generate access key and secret key id
-  3. Configure the bucket policy
-  4. Create a new object in Salesforce© org
-  5. Create metadata for storing credentials
-  6. Add AWS SDK in static resource
-  7. Create CSP settings for AWS
-  8. Create an Apex class for creating a record in the object.
-  9. Create a LWC component

 1. Create Amazon Account and S3 bucket –
 The very first step is to create an AWS account (follow this link to create an AWS account).
 After successful account creation